 Today I want to address the most common appointments I see at my animal hospital—skin conditions from pet allergies.
-At least 75% of my patients will visit me at some point in their lives for itching, scratching, licking, hair loss, redness, scabbing and ear infections, including my own dog, Dory!
-I always get questions like, “Why is my pet so itchy,” and “Can you do something to relieve his or her discomfort so we can get some sleep?”
+At least 75 percent of my patients will visit me at some point in their lives for itching, scratching, licking, hair loss, redness, scabbing and ear infections, including my own dog, Dory!
+I always get questions like, “Why is my pet so itchy?” and “Can you do something to relieve their discomfort so we can get some sleep?”
 Unlike humans who present with runny noses, coughing, sneezing or red, watery eyes when allergies attack, pet allergies result in generalized itching, skin infections and ear infections.

 The most common pet allergies are:

 - Flea allergies

 - Atopy (environmental pet allergies caused by allergens such as pollens, grasses or soils)

 How do I know if my pet has allergies, and what treatment options are there?

 The first step is to work with your veterinarian to determine if your pet is suffering from allergies, and if they are, find out what is causing the allergic reaction.
 A food allergy requires placing your pet on a prescription hypoallergenic diet such as Hill's pet food.
 Hill's Prescription Diet chicken-flavor dog food for environmental sensitivities is a great solution for pet parents to effectively manage their pet's environmental sensitivities.
 If your dog is on a wet food diet, try Hill's Prescription Diet chicken and vegetable stew canned dog food for environmental sensitivities.